 Organisations may grow more slowly.
 High impact animal organisations often have roles open for a number of months while they look for candidates, leaving important work not done.

 Organisations may make lower quality hires, leading to inefficiencies.

 Animal Charity Evaluators estimated that the US farmed animal movement spends only 2.5% of its resources on “capacity building” — activities that “help strengthen the animal advocacy movement by expanding membership and increasing available resources to the movement.”
 Animal advocacy capacity building also seems to be neglected by the “effective altruism” movement; some effective altruism organisations such as 80,000 Hours and the Centre for Effective Altruism do not prioritise animal advocacy as much as some other cause areas.

-Current members of the animal advocacy movement seem optimistic about the implementation of training programmes targeted at specific talent bottlenecks.
-Initial research by AAC also suggests that this sort of intervention may be effective.
-More broadly, 80,000 hours seems to have had success in addressing career and talent problems in the effective altruism community; similar interventions focusing specifically on the animal advocacy movement could seem likely to have positive impacts for animals.
-AAC continues to conduct further research to understand the best opportunities in this space.
+Our research has identified evidence from academia and the for-profit world that a number of interventions that Animal Advocacy Careers could carry out have been effective in those contexts.
+For example, management and leadership training can be effective and some interventions can significantly increase the quality of recruited staff to organisations.
+80,000 hours seems to have had success in addressing career and talent problems in the effective altruism community; similar services focusing specifically on the animal advocacy movement could seem likely to have positive impacts for animals.
+AAC's initial services offered in 2020 have had promising results; we continue to conduct further research to understand the best opportunities in this space.